-Microsoft Teams is a relatively new product in the Microsoft 365 lineup, but it’s proving to be a more robust competitor to Slack and Zoom.
+Microsoft Teams is a relatively new product in the Microsoft 365 lineup, but it’s proving to be a very robust competitor to Slack and Zoom.
 Integrations with other Microsoft apps and cloud services make it a great choice, and learning how to use Microsoft Teams isn’t nearly as difficult as you might think (even for large companies).

 For those new to the platform, we put together this quick beginner’s guide.
 Here you’ll learn all of the basic tasks you need to know, plus a few advanced tutorials for things like virtual meeting backgrounds and more.
 Download the app below and let’s get started!